MS in Mathematical Sciences

 While not required, a score of 155 or higher on the GRE quantitative section is a good indication a student will succeed in the MS program.

 Applicants will need to meet the minimum requirements to be considered for the program.
-Completed applications will be reviewed beginning February 1.
-We will continue to receive applications until all positions are filled.
+Completed applications for fall semester will be reviewed beginning February 1.

 All application materials from international students requiring a US visa must be received prior to April 1 (but sooner is better) in order to allow time for the necessary paperwork to be processed.
 The visa application process can often take 90 days or more to complete.